CamFlow/examples/README.md

-# examples
+# Example programs for CamFlow

-Example program for CamFlow
+This repository contains example programs for the CamFlow Information Flow Control and Provenance capture Linux Security modules.